 6. Coma

-Coma can be caused by factors such as alcohol poisoning, low blood sugar levels, and high blood sugar levels.
-Since the effects of alcohol are magnified when used with opioids, alcohol poisoning is more likely to occur and can lead to coma.
-Coma can also be caused by sudden changes to blood pressure when combining alcohol and opioids.
+Coma can be caused by factors such as alcohol poisoning and extreme fluctuations in blood sugar levels.
+Because the effects of alcohol are magnified when used with opioids, alcohol poisoning is more likely to occur and can lead to coma.
+Coma can also be caused by sudden changes to blood pressure that can occur when combining alcohol and opioids.

 When using prescription painkillers or prescription drugs of any kind, consult with your doctor before mixing substances.
-Mixing drugs with alcohol can have serious consequences on your health, and increase the risk for overdose, coma, or death.
+Mixing drugs with alcohol can have serious consequences to your health and increase the risk for overdose, coma or death.
 If you’re suffering from addiction to one or both substances, most rehab centers can help you treat and overcome alcohol and drug abuse at the same time.

 Are you struggling with addiction to prescription painkillers and/or alcohol?
 Get help now before it’s too late.
-Call our 24/7 confidential helpline at 800-934-1582(Who Answers?) to learn more about addiction treatment centers devoted to helping you overcome substance abuse.
+Call our 24/7 confidential helpline at 800-934-1582(Sponsored) to learn more about addiction treatment centers devoted to helping you overcome substance abuse.

 the Take-Away